neuodev/portfolio/README.md

 # My portfolio

-a little bit abou me, my skills, my experience, my latest content and how to get in touch!
+A little bit abou me, my skills, my experience, my latest content and how to get in touch!

 ![About me](./preview/aboutme.png)
 ![Experience](./preview/experience.png)